nickevans24/HR_Analytics_Dashboard/README.md

 ### Employee Performance

 ## Dataset
-The dataset used in this project is from [kaggle](https://www.kaggle.com/datasets/rhuebner/human-resources-data-set) and includes names, DOBs, age, gender, marital status, date of hire, reasons for termination, department, whether they are active or terminated, position title, pay rate, manager name, and performance score.
+The employees dataset used in this project is from [kaggle](https://www.kaggle.com/datasets/rhuebner/human-resources-data-set) and includes names, DOBs, age, gender, marital status, date of hire, reasons for termination, department, whether they are active or terminated, position title, pay rate, manager name, and performance score.